jaredboice/daniel-san/README.md

     file: {
         path: path.resolve(__dirname), // a pah string; defaults to a "reports" directory four levels up from fileIo.js, but make sure that this reports directory exists!
         name: 'MyReport.txt',
+        onFinish: () => {}, // optional
+        onError: () => {}, // optional
         jsonSpacing: 4, // OPTIONAL!
-This is the default setting when using the rawJson attribute
+This is the default setting when using the rawJson attribute }
-        onFinish: () => {}, // optional
-        onError: () => {} // optional
-    }
 };
 ```